joonatanjak/castle-shell/README.md

-# castleShell -- Encrypted PHP web shell.
+# castleShell - Encrypted PHP web shell

 castleShell is a singe-file PHP web shell, which uses encryption in order to hide your traces in web logs.